 “We won’t be able to help you today,” a representative explained in a matter-of-factly tone.
 Not until I added Kari to my membership, which would cost another $30.

 “How would you like to pay for that?” the operator asked.
 She knew I didn’t have much of a choice.

 “AAA: Pay us $30 or you’re on your own”

 Like millions of other Americans, Yvonne Chan is planning a road trip this summer.
 She and a friend decided it might be a good idea to get a AAA membership — they’re both students — so they signed up through the organization’s site.

-It happened this morning.
 The battery on our Honda Accord died — a battery we bought through AAA less than three years ago.
 I tried to call AAA Emergency Roadside Services for help, but after navigating my way through a confusing menu, and enduring about five minutes of elevator music, my call was disconnected.

 Then I remembered something the automated greeting had mentioned: Try sending a roadside assistance request online.
 I hadn’t thought of that.
 And I won’t bury the lede here — it worked like a charm.

 “AAA Emergency Roadside Services: Don’t call us — summon us online”